ManasHarsh/Cobra/README.md

 # Notes:
 * In "gitGraber", please make sure to define your wordlist for scrapping the data.
-* Please isntall "Aquatone" properly before you run it with this tool.
-* Make sure you have all the tools installed in home/root directory otherwise you'll need to define the path for tools.
+* Make sure you have all the tools installed in home directory otherwise you'll need to define the path for tools.

 # Special thanks ✨
 <table>